hoomanb1/nexus-iq-waivers-dashboard/README.md

 At the moment Nexus IQ Server allows violating components to be waived against policies.
 What this means is that when these components are being evaluated as a part of the application, there won’t be any policy violation against the policies that these components are waived for.

-When waiving components at scale for hundreds or thousands applications loaded into the IQ Server it might be a little hard to have a single snapshot view of all the components that have been waived against each policy.
+When waiving components at scale for hundreds or thousands of applications loaded into the IQ Server it might be a little hard to have a single snapshot view of all the components that have been waived against each policy.
 This utility application / dashboard allows teams to be able to review all the waived application components against any IQ policies.

 ## Installation